dib-lab/genome-grist/doc/configuring.md

 ### Creating one or more sourmash databases

-You can mix private databases with genbank databases, but you'll need to provide one or more sourmash databases for any private collections.
-You can do this with the config parameter `private_databases`, which takes a list of paths to sourmash database locations.
+You can mix local databases with genbank databases without fear!
+You'll need to provide one or more sourmash databases for any local collections, and you do this as usual via the config paramter `sourmash_databases`, which takes a list of paths to sourmash database locations.

+To build your own sourmash databases, you'll need sourmash sketches for each genome.
 Sketch all your genomes with the following command:
 ```
 sourmash sketch dna -p k=31,scaled=1000
 ```